BestTimesToVisit.com Logo

 culture

 Learn a few basic Italian phrases, especially greetings like 'Buongiorno' (good morning) and 'Grazie' (thank you).
-Locals truly appreciate the effort, and it can open doors to warmer interactions, like getting a recommendation for the best gelato from a shop owner.
+While many people in tourist areas speak some English, making an effort in the local language is greatly appreciated and can open doors to warmer interactions.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.